How to Change Hardware on a Dresser

 How to Fill in Old Hardware Holes

-• Remove the old dresser hardware.
+• Remove the old knobs or pulls.

 • You may want to place a piece of painters tape over the holes inside of the drawer to make sure the filler doesn’t ooze into the drawer.